Thursday, June 22, 2017

 By José Alberto Hermosillo

 Los Angeles, California, June 22, 2017.
-The organizers of Los Angeles Film Festival produced by Film Independent announced the winners in all the categories
+The organizers of the Los Angeles Film Festival, produced by Film Independent, announced the winners in all the categories.

-"The Night Guard" or "El Vigilante" is an unpretentiously beautiful film, set in one location, in one night.
-The intense thriller had the spectators on the edge of their seats wanting to know what happens next, with all of those unexpected twists and turns that make this minimalist and yet a hunting story, hard to forget.
+“The Night Guard” or “El Vigilante” is an unpretentious, beautiful film set in one location over one night.
+The intense thriller had the spectators on the edge of their seats, eager to know what would happen next, with unexpected twists and turns that make this minimalist yet haunting story hard to forget.

-El Vigilante producer Yossy Zagha, dir Diego Ros and actor Ari Gallegos.
-Photo by Jose Hermosillo © 2017 FESTIVAL IN LA
+El Vigilante producer Yossy Zagha, director Diego Ros and actor Ari Gallegos.
+Photo by José Hermosillo © 2017 FESTIVAL IN LA

 This film has a very subtle expressionistic reflection of today’s Mexican reality.
 The story is told from a much more optimistic and brave generation of Mexican actors and filmmakers.

-The performance of the young actor Leonardo Alonso ("Sin Nombre," "Espiral") is terrific.
-He plays a naive and responsible security man on a construction site.
-He is finishing his shift and wants to go home with his family, but some strange circumstances keep him in there for the rest of the night.
-Almost like in Luis Buñuel's "The Exterminating Angel."
+The performance of the young actor Leonardo Alonso (“Sin Nombre,” “Espiral”) is terrific.
+He plays a naive yet responsible security guard on a construction site.
+He is finishing his shift and wants to go home with his family, but strange circumstances keep him there for the rest of the night, almost like in Luis Buñuel’s “The Exterminating Angel.”
 Newcomer Ari Gallegos is great in a supporting role.

-Nocturne (l.) music composer Carlos Ayhllón and his brother (r.) director Luis Ayhllón
+Nocturne (l.) music composer Carlos Ayhllón and his brother (r.) director Luis Ayhllón.
+Photo by José Alberto Hermosillo, FestivalinLA

-This year, the presence of Mexican films at the LA Film Festival was strong with two other excellent projects such as "Nocturne/Norturno" by Luis Ayhllón.
-With the compelling performances of Juan Carlos Colombo ("Cantinflas," "Nora's Will") and Irela De Villers, whose performance was sublime.
+This year, the presence of Mexican films at the LA Film Festival was strong, with two other excellent projects, including “Nocturne/Norturno” by Luis Ayhllón.
+The festival also featured compelling performances by Juan Carlos Colombo (“Cantinflas,” “Nora’s Will”) and Irela De Villers, whose performance was sublime.

-Also in the Nightfall Competition premiered 'El Vecino/The Neighbor.'
+Also in the Nightfall Competition, ‘El Vecino/The Neighbor’ premiered.’

-"El Vecino" is a mind-blowing experimental film, directed by Giancarlo Ruiz with the extraordinary performance of Paco Mifote ("Northless/Norteado").
-The entire project was shot in Tijuana pretending it was an island in the middle of nowhere.
-Highly-recommended!
+“El Vecino” is a mind-blowing experimental film, directed by Giancarlo Ruiz with the extraordinary performance of Paco Mifote (“Northless/Norteado”).
+The entire project was shot in Tijuana, as if it were an island in the middle of nowhere.
+Highly recommended!

 THE LA FILM FESTIVAL AWARDS: